Top Best Practices of Digital Marketing for Small Businesses

 Furthermore, instead of manually doing this, you could try out email automation platforms and see how it goes.
 Also, did you know that 58% choose email marketing automation over social media and content marketing?

 Email marketing automation works on trigger-based actions within a workflow.
-It is up to you and your business goals to design the workflow and determine what actions may be included.
+You and your business goals design the workflow and determine what actions may be included.
 It sounds complex, right?
 It isn’t!

 Let’s take, for example, the NFT promo collection.
 So, you send a bunch of emails to your target audience that has already interacted with your brand and to whom you already have their emails (in an ethical way, as many buy databases, yet users aren’t converting since it’s spam).